DavidDock/cheers-to-beers/TESTING.md

 A user can sign in

 #### Results
-A user can sign in using the form with relavent errors shown if details entered are incorrect.
+A user can sign in using the form with relavent errors shown if details entered are incorrect

 ### Logged in status